 Spurred on by the pandemic, digital transformation continues to accelerate.
 Chris Grusz, director of AWS Marketplace and Control Tower, discusses how security teams can leverage this transformation to securely innovate and drive better business outcomes.

 The sudden acceleration of digital transformation has provided security teams with the opportunity to strengthen their security posture and culture to deliver stronger business outcomes.
 Chris Grusz, director of AWS Marketplace and Control Tower, explores how organisations can approach security from a technology and cultural perspective.

 Day One Mentality

-Understanding and adopting the AWS Shared Responsibility Model is key for organizations that want to stay on target.
-While AWS is responsible for the operating system, the hypervisor, physical data centers, and additional security elements, organizations are tasked with securing the data that they store within the cloud service.
+Understanding and adopting the AWS Shared Responsibility Model is key for organisations that want to stay on target.
+While AWS is responsible for the operating system, the hypervisor, physical data centres, and additional security elements, organisations are tasked with securing the data that they store within the cloud service.
 Leveraging a third-party cybersecurity vendor with cloud-native integration allows you to enhance AWS security while protecting your valuable assets.
-By fulfilling your end of the AWS Shared Responsibility Model, security and development teams can maximize the benefits of operating and building in the cloud.
+By fulfilling your end of the AWS Shared Responsibility Model, security and development teams can maximise the benefits of operating and building in the cloud.